EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-02-install.md

 ## Install k3s on a generic host

-If you already have a Linux server provisioned, you can install k3s on it.
+If you already have a provisioned Linux server, or Virtual Machine, you can install k3s on it, with a single command.

-Before installing, you should know that pods store volumes into the directory `/var/lib/rancher/k3s/storage`.
-You should create this directory ahead of time, and optionally mount whatever storage volume you have available at that path.
-Otherwise, pods will store volumes on your root filesystem.
+Before installing, you should know that pods will store volumes into the directory `/var/lib/rancher/k3s/storage`.
+You should create this directory prior to install, and optionally mount whatever storage volume you want to have available, on that path.
+Otherwise, pods will store volumes on your root filesystem, which might be too small.

-You need to customize the k3s installer command, so as to not start Traefik.
+You need to add options to the k3s installer command, so as to not start Traefik.
 Traefik will be installed later by yourself, using an updated version, rather than the one that is bundled with k3s.
 The k3s installer command is:

 ```
 ## Example k3s install command to run on any server: